Human Life Value Basics

 What Is Human Life Value (HLV) And Why Does It Matter?

+Huebner organized his theory against the prevailing wisdom of the time (which at that time held no firm, objective, standard for measuring the value being insured by life insurance).
 He wrote the very first life insurance textbook in 1915, which later became the standard text for Chartered Life Underwriter students.

 He also wrote the very first textbooks on the stock market, stock exchange, bonds, the bond market, organized commodity markets, and property insurance.